Just like a human body operates with different body parts, a car has its distinctive parts that, when brought together, complete a car.

 #7.
 Headlight.

-A headlamp is a lamp attached to the front of a vehicle to illuminate the road ahead.
+A headlamp is a lamp fitted on the front side of a motor vehicle for lighting the road in clearer detail.

 #8.
 Fog Lamp.